 - Access to good quality information about dementia and the local help available

-- Access to good quality care in the home, hospital, or care home provided by people with an understanding of dementia, and
+- Access to good quality care in the home, hospital, or care home provided by people with an understanding of dementia

 - Access to peer support groups

-A person with dementia will receive care from many different people across the NHS and social care.
+A person with dementia will receive care from many different people across the NHS, social care and the voluntary and community sector.
 This mainly involves clinical commissioning groups and local councils.

-- Kernow Carers Service: Kernow Carers Service is a partnership of three organisations who work together to provide carer support workers, forums, helpline, support groups, community drop ins.
+- Kernow Carers Service: A partnership of three organisations who work together to provide carer support workers, forums, helpline, support groups, community drop ins.